oeholmen/osc-builder/README.md

 1. Program path (programs/example.json)
 2. Level (0-3), see explanation below - (default 0)
 3. Minimum parameters per client - (default 1)
+4. Client port - this is the port the node server listens to (default 3000)
-4. Server host - this is the host for the osc server (default localhost)
+5. Server host - this is the host for the osc server (default localhost)
-5. Server port - this is the port on the osc server (default 3334)
+6. Server port - this is the port on the osc server (default 3334)

 Levels: